PaperPrototype/Intro-Coding-and-Computers/07 - Algorithms + Structures/Lecture/english.md

 }
 ```

-(1) Doing `myPerson.name` lets us access the `name` variable in the `contact` struct!
+(1) Doing `.name` lets us access the `name` variable in the `myPerson` struct variable!

-Now run your code, to see what it will print!
+Now run your edited code, to see what it will print!

 # Searching a Phonebook
 Now lets make an array of "contacts".
+Delete the code inside of the `main` function.

 (edit your code to the following)
 ```c